 In the proposal for an EU tax reform the European Commission proposed a mandatory Common Consolidated Corporate Tax Base (CCCTB) for EU member states per 2021.
 This proposal is similar to a proposal of the European Commission from 2011 regarding the introduction of a CCCTB.
 With these rules the European Commission aims to harmonise corporate taxation within Europe and provide European member states with a formula of how to allocate corporate income between member states.
 As a first step to this approach the European Commission proposed the introduction of a Common Corporate Tax Base (CCTB) per 2019.
 With the CCTB the European Commission aims to align corporate tax base calculations between EU member states.
-Whether or not these proposals will be adopted and how they will be adopted by the EU and thus lead to Dutch legislation remains highly uncertain.
+Whether or not these proposals will be adopted and how and when they will need to be implemented by the EU and thus lead to Dutch legislation remains highly uncertain.
 However, it is an important matter of discussion with regards to European taxation.